A Complete Guide to Non-Functional Testing: Its Purpose, Types, Tool, Test Cases with Examples

 |6||Functional requirement includes testing of technical functionality of the system.||Non functional requirement includes qualities like security ,usability etc.|

-Non-Functional Testing is a Black Box or White Box Testing
+Is This Black Box or White Box Testing?

-Non-functional testing comes under black box testing technique.
+The non-functional test comes under a black box testing technique.

-This technique is not limited to test the functionalities only but can be used for testing the non-functional requirements as well as Performance, usability etc. Black box testing technique does not require knowledge of the internal system i.e. does not require knowledge of code to the tester.
+This technique is not limited to test the functionalities only but can also be used for testing the non-functional requirements as well as the Performance, usability etc. Black box testing technique does not require any knowledge of the internal system i.e. it does not require the knowledge of code to the tester.

 A checklist is used to ensure that no important aspect is left without testing.